22 Feb National Insurance Contribution 2018/2019

-When you become self-employed there are two types of national insurance that are payable…
+When you are independent there are two types of national insurance that are payable:

 - Class 4 contributions on the taxable profit you make between £8,424 and £46,350 per annum.
 The rate is 9% of that profit and 2% above this.

-The good news is that this is less than you would pay as an employee where the rate is usually 12% at these levels and 2% after that.
+This is less than you would pay as an employee, rate is 12% at these levels and 2% after that.

 Voluntary National Insurance

-Class 3 National Insurance is a voluntary contribution at the flat-rate contributions of £14.65 per week and can be paid by people to keep up their national insurance record for the retirement pension and some other benefits, when they haven’t paid enough of any of the other forms of contribution.
+Class 3 National Insurance is a voluntary contribution at the flat-rate contributions of £14.65 per week and people can pay to keep up their national insurance record for the retirement pension and some other benefits, when they haven’t paid enough of any of the other forms of contribution.